tzcnt/tmc-asio/README.md

 This is a header-only library.
 It respects the following preprocessor directive configurations:
 - `TMC_USE_BOOST_ASIO`: Integrate with boost::asio instead of standalone Asio.

-Currently this provides only 2 files.
+This repository provides 2 headers.
 Each file is standalone (does not depend on the other).

 ### aw_asio.hpp
 Provides a completion token `tmc::aw_asio` that can be passed to any Asio async function to turn it into a TMC awaitable.
 The parameters that Asio would provide to a callback completion token will instead be returned as a tuple from the `co_await` expression.